TomAuger/next-jest-starter/README.md

 - Database seeding and cleanup only occur when running database tests (e.g., with `npm run test:database` or when database tests are included in the run).
 - Component tests do **not** seed or clean up the database, so they run faster and without side effects.

+@TODO: currently all tests are being run regardless of filters

 ## Learn More

 To learn more about the technologies used: